 - Semi‐homomorphic encryption that supports partial operations, like addition or multiplication,

-- Fully homomorphic encryption that supports calculation of arbitrary polynomial.
+- Fully homomorphic encryption that supports the calculation of arbitrary polynomials.

 In homomorphic encryption schemes, each noise is hard to control, so it shows a low efficiency in the cloud environment.
 That’s why homomorphic encryption can’t meet the requirements of some application systems.
 Fortunately, in recent few years, a few researchers have tried to build homomorphic applications for solving Big Data privacy problems in the cloud environment.